Section508Coordinators/TrustedTester5.1/Documents/alternate.md

 #### Identify Content

-A page with the non-conforming version of the content that also provides a mechanism, method, or path for the user to reach the accessible equivalent version of the content (that passed Test 1.B).
+A page with the non-conforming version of the content that also provides a mechanism, method, or path for the user to reach the proposed accessible equivalent version of the content. **CS: can continue testing**

 Various methods may be used to reach an alternate version, including: